About this Session

 Jen has been in a few theatre shows, her last gig in the ensemble of Dusty the Musical.
 Her fave music is soul, funk and jazz.
 Jen is usually an active audience appreciation member at Broadway Sessions but occasionally gets up in front of the mic!

 Since the tender age of 7, Justine has known the stage has been for her.
 Justine has had several years of singing tuition from Katrina Caton of Action Voice and from Jennifer McDonald from the Jennifer McDonald School of Singing.
 She has also had the pleasure of performing with groups such as the Mighty Good Talent School and Theatrebugs, Pelican Productions, The Southern Youth Theatre Ensemble and most currently SA Light Opera.
 Her favorite (and only roles to date) have been Azuri in The Desert Song, Lady Saphir in Patience as well as an emergency understudy in SA Light Opera's 2019 season of Princess Ida as Sacharissa.
 However most recently Justine has had fun stretching herself by making her directing debut with a show she also wrote called The Menagerie Of Madness with new company Phoenix Variety and Music Group as well as playing the mysterious cave-woman Chorn in aforementioned PVMG's 80% sold out season of StarKid's Firebringer.
-For which there are strong indications of Justine reprising the role for the Adelaide Fringe 2023.
-So keep your eyes peeled!
+And last year in 2023 Justine completed one of her lifelong musical dreams by directing Little Shop of Horrors for Marie Clark Musical Theatre.

-Justine has always welcomed new experiences and performing in Broadway Sessions is something that she has always enjoys doing.
-Justine would like to thank all the people that have helped her make her dream a reality and she looks forward to performing for many years yet to come.
+Justine has always welcomed new experiences and performing in Broadway Sessions is something that she has always enjoys doing; she would also like to thank all the people that have helped her make her dream a reality and she looks forward to performing for many more years yet to come.